 ACNE, CONGESTION, BLACKHEADS AND MICROCOMEDONES

-The first step in the diagnosis of acne is to establish if the condition is inflamed or non-inflamed.
+The first step in assessing the correct acne treatment is the diagnosis of acne to establish if the condition is inflamed or non-inflamed.
 This will determine our treatment approach.

 In cases of inflamed acne, the inflammation must be reduced before it causes scarring.
 The healing mechanisms will not start until the inflammation has been reduced.